SEC subpoenas Tesla over Musk's tweets: report

 This source said Tesla’s independent board members had hired law firm Paul, Weiss, Rifkind, Wharton & Garrison to help handle the SEC inquiry and other fiduciary duties with respect to a potential deal.

-Reporting by Sonam Rai, Michelle Price and Editing by Anil D'Silva and Nick Zieminski
+Reporting by Sonam Rai, Michelle Price and Supantha Mukherjee; Editing by Anil D'Silva and Nick Zieminski